amroczeK/eda-nats-nestjs/README.md

 This repository utilizes NestJs monorepo workspaces to share re-usable code and modules across services, [NATS module](https://docs.nestjs.com/microservices/nats) and [NATS wildcard subscriptions](https://docs.nats.io/using-nats/developer/receiving/wildcards).

-NOTE: This personal project was rushed as a learning/upskilling exercise.
+NOTE: This personal project was rushed as a learning/upskilling exercise and is not production quality.

 # Table of contents